 Episode 7 of Sly 2 has a mission that calls upon Sly's pickpocketing skills to retrieve dental radio transmitters from sleeping bears (while they're yawning).
 How does he do such a delicate task with a huge cane, and such that he doesn't wake the bears?

 Sly 2 Episode 1 first pickpocket mission.
 In order to access the spotlight guns room you have to pick pocket 6 special fragile keys, to slow down the ceiling fans.
-Being as not many thieves would even think to use the fans to get to the chandelier one has to wonder how much trouble is it really worth to make sure no one touches your thermostat?
+Being as not many thieves would even think to use the fans to get to the chandelier, one has to wonder how much trouble is it really worth to make sure no one touches your thermostat?

-The gang's treatment the guards; they see them as nothing more than bait or sacrifices.
-What's worse is you actually having conversations with guards in Sly 2 and 3, and see a more personal side to them (for instance, one of the guards in the Venice level talks about his mother's spaghetti sauce).
+The gang's treatment of the guards; they see them as nothing more than bait or sacrifices.
+What's worse is you actually having conversations with guards in Sly 2 and 3, and seeing a more personal side to them (for instance, one of the guards in the Venice level talks about his mother's spaghetti sauce).
 So you're essentially slaughtering dozens each level.

 Well, your main weapon is a cane.
-Nota particularly lethal weapon.
-So it's possible they're just KOed, for the most part..
+Not a particularly lethal weapon.
+So it's possible they're just KOed for the most part.
 Also, a certain level of Cartoon Physics applies.
 It doesn't apply everywhere, but helps assuage some of the guilt.

 In the Ice Age stage of Sly 4, two of the mammoth guards mention how a former guard named "Joe" was skinned as a present for Le Paradox for offending The Grizz.
 Later on, Sly dons a Sabertooth tiger skin as that level's costume.
 While that is Fridge Horror in itself, was that skin Joe?